Paris Changing

 Release :

-Download or read book Paris Changing written by Christopher Rauschenberg and published by Princeton Architectural Press.
-This book was released on 2007-10-04 with total page 202 pages.
+Download or read book Paris Changing written by and published by Princeton Architectural Press.
+This book was released on 2016-05-03 with total page 0 pages.
 Available in PDF, EPUB and Kindle.
-Book excerpt: Between 1888 and 1927 Eugne Atget meticulously photographed Paris and its environs, capturing in thousands of photographs the city's parks, streets, and buildings as well as its diverse inhabitants.
-His images preserved the vanishing architecture of the ancien rgime as Paris grew into a modern capital and established Atget as one of the twentieth century's greatest and most revered photographers.
-Christopher Rauschenberg spent a year in the late '90s revisiting and rephotographing many of Atget's same locations.
-Paris Changing features seventy-four pairs of images beautifully reproduced in duotone.
-By meticulously replicating the emotional as well as aesthetic qualities of Atget's images, Rauschenberg vividly captures both the changes the city has undergone and its enduring beauty.
+Book excerpt: Between 1888 and 1927 Eugène Atget meticulously photographed Paris, capturing in thousands of photographs the city's parks, streets, buildings, and diverse inhabitants.
+His images preserved the vanishing architecture of the ancien régime as Paris grew into a modern capital, and established Atget as one of the twentieth century's greatest photographers.
+Christopher Rauschenberg spent a year in the late 1990s rephotographing many of Atget's locations.
+By meticulously replicating the emotional and aesthetic qualities of Atget's images, Rauschenberg vividly captures the changes the city has undergone and its enduring beauty.
 His work is both an homage to his predecessor and an artistic study of Paris in its own right.
 Each site is indicated on a map of the city, inviting readers to follow in the steps of Atget and Rauschenberg themselves.
-Essays by Clark Worswick and Alison Nordstrom give insight into Atget's life and situate Rauschenberg's work in the context of other rephotography projects.
-The book concludes with an epilogue by Rosamond Bernier as well as a portfolioof other images of contemporary Paris by Rauschenberg.
-If a trip to the city of lights is not in your immediate future, this luscious portrait of Paris then and now is definitely the next best thing.
+If a trip to the City of Lights is not imminent, this luscious portrait of Paris then and now is the next best thing.
+Essays by Clark Worswick and Alison Nordström give insight into Atget's life and Rauschenberg's work.
+The book concludes with an epilogue by Rosamond Bernier and a portfolio of other images of Paris by Rauschenberg.

 Paris Changing Related Books